 What is the FMCSA Commercial Driver’s License Drug and Alcohol Clearinghouse?

-The Clearinghouse is a secure online database that gives employers, the FMCSA, State Driver Licensing Agencies (SDLAs), and State law enforcement personnel real-time information about commercial driver’s license (CDL) and commercial learner’s permit (CLP) holders’ drug and alcohol program violations.
+The Clearinghouse is a secure online database that gives employers, FMCSA, State Driver Licensing Agencies (SDLAs), and State law enforcement personnel real-time information about commercial driver’s license (CDL) and commercial learner’s permit (CLP) holders’ drug and alcohol program violations.
 An act of Congress directed the Secretary of Transportation to establish the Clearinghouse.

 Improving Highway Safety

-The Clearinghouse Rule
+The First Clearinghouse Rule

-The Clearinghouse also requires the following:
+The first Clearinghouse rule also requires the following:

 • Employers are required to query the Clearinghouse for current and prospective employees' drug and alcohol violations before permitting those employees to operate a CMV on public roads.